 Types of DSC:

-The MSME-1 registration process is straightforward and can be done online via the Udyam Registration Portal.
+The registration of MSME-1 is easy and may be conducted through the online provision of the Udyam Registration Portal.
 Follow the steps below:

 Click "For New Registration" from the webpage.
 After initialization you must enter specific information including: